NinaPaivinen/GraphQL-API-CRUD_MySQL/README.md

-# GraphQL CRUD with MYSQL Database example
+# GraphQL-API: CRUD with MYSQL Database

 ## HTTP-methods
 + Add new dog